RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-troubleshooting.md

 1. Select the tiny blue SD Card icon, then select `NAND`.
 1. Navigate to `title` -> `00010002` -> XXXXXXXX -> `data`, where XXXXXXXX is one of the folders above.
 1. Hover over `wc24dl.vff` and press the + button and select `Delete`.
 1. Try to launch the Channel you were having trouble with now.
-It should work fine.
-If not, please join our Discord chat and we'll try to help.

 [Return to RiiConnect24 installation page](riiconnect24)